 When building inspectors walked through the halls of the now-notorious Seaside condo, they saw problem after problem.
-It wasn’t just a leaky roof, nor was it even just the concrete that was breaking away.
-There were chipped paints, issues with the pool’s concrete, parking garage issues…the list went on and on.
+It wasn’t just a leaky roof, nor was it just the concrete breaking away.
+There were chipped paints, the pool’s concrete, and parking garage issues.
+The list went on and on.

 If you want to buy a condo or join a co-op, pay attention to both the size and magnitude of the problems that the building had.
-The Seaside condo had dozens of issues.
-Few were ever addressed until it was too late.
+The Seaside condo had dozens of issues and addressed very few until it was too late.
 The fact that there were so many should have raised klaxons among residents.

-Condos and co-ops are generally expected to remain in pristine condition simply because the HOA or owning company is hired to maintain them well.
+We expect Condos and co-ops to remain pristine simply because the HOA or managing company maintains them well.
 For the most part, this is an okay expectation to make.
 A typical condo or a regular co-op will have great amenities and a fleet of qualified people to maintain them.

-Unfortunately, it’s condos like Champlain that tend to make the others look bad.
-There are a fair number of people who invest in condos just because they want a steady income and do not want to pay the maintenance needed.
+Unfortunately, condos like Champlain tend to make the others look bad.
+A fair number of people invest in condos just because they want a steady income and do not want to pay the maintenance needed.

-This seems to be what happened with the condo owner here.
+This is what happened with the condo owner here.
 Because there are bad apples like that, you can’t ever be too careful.
-Having a house inspector show up before purchase is smart.
+We are having a house inspector show up before purchase is smart.

 Don’t overlook a dirty condo center or cracked sidewalks in the community areas.
-They often belie bigger issues that get ignored too.
+They often misrepresent more significant issues that get ignored too.

 The Champlain South Tower was a quasi-luxury tower that often prided itself on keeping things affordable for its clients.
-Unfortunately, that bargain price tag came with a huge caveat.
-The reason why maintenance fees were so low was that they cut corners wherever possible.
+Unfortunately, that bargain price tag came with a huge caveat: maintenance fees were so low because they cut corners wherever possible.

-This should remind people that price isn’t the only factor in real estate sales.
-You really have to ask what you’re getting for that money.
+This should remind people that price isn’t the only factor in real estate sales, and you have to ask what you’re getting for that money.

-Lawsuits are definitely going to happen now, but somehow, we’re sure that they will not be the only ones.
+Lawsuits will happen now, but somehow, we’re sure they will not be the only ones.
 Residents have the right to sue HOAs and landlords over unsafe conditions.
 Now that this has happened, it’s likely that we will see a spate of suits throughout the country.

-Atorod Azizinamini, Director of Moss School of Construction, Infrastructure, and Sustainability at Florida International University said the investigation into the Champlain Towers South collapse would take time.
+Atorod Azizinamini, Director of Moss School of Construction, Infrastructure, and Sustainability at Florida International University said investigating the Champlain Towers South collapse would take time.

-He said structural engineers would look at design plans, how the building was constructed, take samples of steel and concrete, look at signs of corrosion, the foundations, and if any unusual event took place before the collapse.
+He said structural engineers would look at design plans, how the building was constructed, take samples of steel and concrete, look at signs of corrosion, the foundations, and if any unusual event occurred before the collapse.

-Once they have the information they can simulate different scenarios and pinpoint how the collapse took place, he said.
+Once they have the information, they can simulate different scenarios and pinpoint how the collapse occurred.

-Federal investigators are at the site and working to find the cause of the collapse and ensure evidence is preserved.
-Debris is being taken to a large warehouse to be examined.
+Federal investigators are at the site and working to find the cause of the collapse.
+Authorities are taking debris to a large warehouse for examination.

-After several weeks of searching and waiting for news on victims from the Champlain Towers South condominium collapse in Surfside, South Florida, all 242 people have been accounted for.
+After several weeks of searching and waiting for news on victims from the Champlain Towers South condominium collapse in Surfside, South Florida, authorities accounted for all 242 people.

 Architects of the Champlain Towers South built it on a reclaimed wetland in 1981.
 Most blocks along the coast, and high-rise buildings elsewhere, are built on pile foundations, using columns of concrete and steel to transfer the load of the building into the ground.
 A short distance away is Champlain Towers North, built to an almost identical design.